All of my favorite books have been banned.

 Other reasons popular YA books have been banned/challenged for diverse content including being “pro-immigrant” or for “promoting Islam.”

 Not all challenges to diverse content are made directly.
 In her informal study Book Challenges Suppress Diversity, YA author Malinda Lo argues that the reasons listed for book challenges can be “smokescreens for the real reasons — reasons that might not always be socially acceptable to state publicly.”

 Those who seek to censor diverse content are willing to make up any number of vague reasons to ban a book.
 Think critically when you see a book like The Hate U Give by Angie Thomas removed from school libraries for being “pervasively vulgar” or Mexican Whiteboy by Matt De La Pena removed for being “anti-American.”

 Lo writes in her conclusion that despite the smokescreens, “[the message] is loud and clear: diversity is actually under attack.
 Minority perspectives are being silenced every year.”

 What can you do to help make sure the work of diverse authors and storytellers remain accessible to all?
 The easiest way is to read and share diverse stories!

-And finally, if you see a YA literature being censored in your community, that might involve a book being vandalized, stolen, reshelved in the adult section, challenged or altogether removed — speak out!
-As James LaRue, director of OIF explains “where challenges are most successful in removing or restricting access to ideas, no one talks about it at all.
+And finally, if you see YA literature being censored in your community (which might involve a book being vandalized, stolen, reshelved in the adult section, challenged or altogether removed) speak out!
+As James LaRue, director of OIF explains, “where challenges are most successful in removing or restricting access to ideas, no one talks about it at all.
 Censorship thrives in silence; silence is its aim.”